sdave0/PulseMetrics/README.md

 This project includes a separate workflow that profiles the main CI/CD pipeline.
 After every successful run of the CI/CD pipeline on the `main` branch, the profiler workflow runs and generates a summary of the pipeline's execution, including job durations, test results, and cache performance.
 The summary is appended to the CI/CD pipeline run.

+## Metrics Collector Service

+This project includes a local backend service (`/metrics-collector`) designed to receive and store metrics from the CI/CD pipeline runs.

+*   **Tech Stack:** Node.js, Express, TypeScript, Postgres
+*   **Functionality:** Provides a `/metrics` endpoint that accepts JSON payloads from the `profiler` workflow.
+*   **Database:** The service is configured via `docker-compose.yml` to connect to a local Postgres database running in Docker.
+It automatically creates the necessary `workflow_runs` table to store the incoming data.

 ## Workflow Triggers

 *   **Push** to `main` or `develop`.